pyodide/pyodide/docs/development/core.md

 try {
   // body of function here
 } catch(e) {
-  // wrap e in a Python exception and set the python error indicator
+  // wrap e in a Python exception and set the Python error indicator
   // return error code
 }
 ```